 What is Academic Advising?

-Academic advising is intended for you, as the student, to proactively plan and consult with your advisor on your academic program in order to achieve your educational and professional goals.
+Academic advising is intended for the student to proactively plan and consult with their academic and faculty advisor on their academic program in order to achieve their educational and professional goals.

 Mandatory Advising Policy